univention/ums-stack-data/helm/stack-data-ums/README.md

 ""
 </pre>
 </td>
-			<td>The internal port on which the UDM Rest API is listening in the Kubernetes Pod.
+			<td>The internal port on which the UDM REST API is listening in the Kubernetes Pod.
 Chart defaults to `9979`.</td>
 		</tr>
 		<tr>
 			<td>systemExtensions</td>